jennarbates/StratigraphyGenerator/docs/workflows/overview.md

 The browser steps in `poggio_webapp/static/app/stages/scan.js`, `poggio_webapp/static/app/stages/preprocess.js`, and `poggio_webapp/static/app/stages/draw.js` drive the workflow.
 The server routes in `poggio_webapp/backend/routes/scans.py`, `poggio_webapp/backend/routes/preprocess.py`, and `poggio_webapp/backend/routes/manual.py` store the uploaded file, the prepared image, and the manual extraction.

+## Where the path branches

+The numbered steps above describe **one sheet**, which is what a job holds.
+Two branches leave that path:

+- **Several walls of one trench.** A hand-drawn field sheet records a single wall, so a whole trench spans several jobs.
+Take each wall through step 4 (normalization) independently, then [combine walls into one trench](09-multi-wall-trench.md) to merge them and build one model.
+An illustrated sheet may already carry several faces, in which case no merge is needed.
+See [jobs, sheets, and trenches](../concepts/jobs-sheets-and-trenches.md).
+- **Chronology rather than geometry.** A [Harris Matrix](harris-matrix.md) is built separately from any drawing job, and can import units from several finished jobs without changing them.

 ## Next

 Start with [Add a drawing](01-add-drawing.md), then continue to [Prepare the image](02-prepare-image.md) and [Trace the layers](03-trace-layers.md).